matthieukomorowski/mimic_workshop/README.md

 ## Analysing the data using IPython Notebook

-To analyse the data using IPython Notebook, we suggest installing the Anaconda package from https://www.continuum.io/downloads.
+To analyse the data using IPython Notebook, we suggest installing the Anaconda package (Python 3.5) from https://www.continuum.io/downloads.

-Once IPython is installed, run ```ipython notebook``` from the command line to open IPython Notebook, then open one of the notebook (.ipynb) files (for example, 01-example-patient-heart-failure.ipynb).
+Once it's installed, launch '' then open the IPython notebook (.ipynb) file 01-example-patient-heart-failure.ipynb (found in the folder you downloaded earlier).

 ## Getting access to the full MIMIC-III dataset